Understanding Reader Perception Shifts upon Disclosure of AI Authorship: Method

 \subsubsection{Post-experimental Questionnaire}

-After completing all four evaluations, participants filled out a final AI-literacy questionnaire to examine whether their familiarity and skills with AI tools influenced their perceptions.
-To measure this competency, we adapted three relevant sub-constructs from the Meta AI Literacy Scale (MAILS)~\cite{carolus2023mails}: ``Apply AI'', ``Detect AI'', and ``AI Persuasion Literacy''. ``Apply AI'' measures an individual's ability to use AI concepts for problem-solving, reflecting their proficiency and comfort with AI tools~\cite{ng2022using}. ``Detect AI'' assesses the ability to distinguish technologies that use AI from those that do not, a core component of understanding what AI is~\cite{long2020ai, wang2023measuring}.
+After completing evaluations for all four texts, participants filled out a final AI literacy questionnaire to determine whether their familiarity and skills with AI tools might have influenced their perceptions.
+To measure this competency, we adapted three relevant sub-constructs from the Meta AI Literacy Scale (MAILS)~\cite{carolus2023mails} that assess familiarity with and control over AI: ``Apply AI'', ``Detect AI'', and ``AI Persuasion Literacy''.
+We excluded other MAILS sub-constructs deemed less relevant to the specific scenarios in this study. ``Apply AI'' measures an individual's ability to use AI concepts for problem-solving, reflecting proficiency and comfort with AI tools~\cite{ng2022using}. ``Detect AI'' assesses the ability to distinguish AI-enabled technologies from those without AI, a core component of understanding the technology~\cite{long2020ai, wang2023measuring}.
 Finally, ``AI Persuasion Literacy'' refers to the ability to recognize and resist AI-driven influence on one's decisions.
-Table~\ref{tab:literacy} shows the items of each aspect of AI literacy.
+Table~\ref{tab:literacy} lists the items for each aspect of AI literacy.